Bicton, Western Australia: Swan River

 The Bicton foreshore has been a popular place for families to visit.
-Barely 20 metres from Bicton Baths is a grass area with a square jetty that is a popular destination for swimming, fishing and other water activities.
+Barely 20 m from Bicton Baths is a grass area with a square jetty that is a popular destination for swimming, fishing and other water activities.

 Facilities

 The Melville Water Polo Club and Bicton Swimming Club are based at Bicton Pool overlooking the river, which was established as a baths in 1926 by the swimming club.
 Two teams competing in the Australian National Water Polo League, the Fremantle Mariners (men's), and the Fremantle Marlins (women's), play their home games at the pool.
 The Tom Hoad Cup, an international water polo tournament, has been held yearly since 2003 at the pool.
 A cricket club, the Bicton Junior Cricket Club, was originally formed for school- and church-run competitions around 1923.
 The club is currently based at Troy Park in Attadale but still plays occasional games at Bicton Primary School.

 Three shopping facilities are located in the suburb, as well as a strip mall extending along most of Canning Highway.
 Two churches – St. Christophers Anglican Church and Bicton Presbyterian Church – are located within the borders of Bicton, while the Bicton Uniting Church is located in the neighbouring suburb of Palmyra.
-Three aged care facilities – Carinya of Bicton, Braemar Lodge and Craigview Grove are located in Bicton.
+Three aged care facilities – Carinya of Bicton, Braemar Lodge and Craigview Grove – are located in Bicton.
 The Bicton-Palmyra subchapter of the Returned and Services League (RSL) is located on Foss Street.
 The Leopold Hotel is located on the corner of Point Walter Road and Canning Highway, and was listed on the Statewide Hotel Survey undertaken by the Heritage Council of Western Australia in 1999.
 There are also a number of residences, facilities and reserves listed with the Heritage Council.
 A quarantine station operated by the Australian Quarantine and Inspection Service, Fremantle Quarantine Station, opened in 1916 to service the port of Fremantle.
 The station close in 1983, moving to Byford, with part of the land being subdivided and the rest becoming the Quarantine Park, with the jetty converted to use for recreational purposes.

 There are five public parks operated by the City of Melville located in Bicton: Bicton Quarantine Park, Fred Jones Reserve, Harry Grose Reserve, John Dickinson Reserve, and Rod Campbell Park, as well as reserves located at Bicton Baths (including Bicton Pool), Blackwall Reach and Point Walter.
 An eight-hole golf course, Point Walter Golf Course, and tennis courts, are also located at Point Walter.
 The suburb also includes several playgrounds and bicycle and walking paths along the shores of the Swan River.